 Guidelines are that we should be consuming at least 30 grams of fibre each day from our food.
 It gives the stool bulk and provides nutrients for the teeming billions of bugs in the microbiome.
 The average person in the West is eating about half of that; constipation and bowel-diseases are rife.
 The normal flora is being starved and inflammatory conditions prevail.

 Nearly one-tenth of your lentils is dietary fibre; 8 grams /100g.
 So half a cup would provide nearly a quarter of your daily needs.

 Are lentils high in fibre?
 Yes, they certainly are.

-An alternative is our authentic hummus recipe; we should always have a dish of legumes in our fridge to have with our meals.
+An alternative is our authentic hummus recipe; we always have a dish of one legume or another in our fridge to enjoy with our meals.